-During the month of February 2016, the size of the portfolio decreased further by \$10.3 million to \$166.2 million.
-Significant receipts for the month included cash contract payments, apportionments of property taxes, intergovernmental contract and grant payments, and other charges for current services totaling \$12.6 million.
-Significant disbursements for the month included primarily two biweekly payrolls, which were approximately \$11.0 million each with related benefits.
-Total February cash outflows for operating expenditures amounted to approximately \$24.3 million.
-The portfolio's balance is expected to stay about the same in the following month.
+During the month of May 2021, the size of the portfolio increased by approximately \$8 million to \$200.6 million.
+Noteworthy receipts for the month included the sixth apportionment of property taxes in the amount of \$17.4 million.
+Additional receipts included cash contract payments totaling \$9.1 million, various reimbursement payments totaling \$10.2 million and other charges for current services totaling \$3.4 million.
+Significant disbursements for the month included two biweekly payrolls totaling approximately \$26.4 million.
+Total May cash outflows amounted to approximately \$32.2 million.
+The portfolio's balance is expected to decrease in June as receipts forecast for the month will not exceed projected expenditures.

-In February, the portfolio's yield to maturity (365-day equivalent) increased by 3 basis points to 0.61% while the effective rate of return rose by 8 basis points to 0.60% for the month and by 2 basis points to 0.40% for the fiscal year-to-date.
-The average maturity of the portfolio shortened by 3 days to 224 days to maturity.
+In May, the portfolio's yield to maturity (365-day equivalent) decreased to 0.38%.
+The effective rate of return increased by 9 basis points to 0.35% for the month, and the average maturity of the portfolio decreased by 5 days to 48 days to maturity.